RainerAtSpirit/FerrariMeetsKnockoutJS/README.md

 KnockoutJS HTML5 app powered by an DVWP running on SharePoint 2007/2010 and 2013 to produce a Metro like start screen for a site.
-[Live Preview SP2010] and [Live Preview SP2013] are available and there will be an upcoming blog migration to KnockoutJS.
+[Live Preview SP2010] and [Live Preview SP2013] are available and there will be an upcoming blog that covers the migration to KnockoutJS.

 1. [SharePoint DVWP: from workhorse to ferrari in 7 steps]